helixyte/everest/docs/tutorial/building.rst

 plan on exposing the collection for this resource to the outside, you can set the ``expose`` flag to ``false``, in which case you do not need to provide a root collection name.
-Non-exposed resources will still be available as a root collection internally, but access through the service as well as the genereation of absolute URLs will not work.
+Non-exposed resources will still be available as a root collection internally, but access through the service as well as the generation of absolute URLs will not work.

 5. Running the application